QOR Console - Channel OLED replacement

 - Inspect the underside of the OLEDs themselves and compare them to the photos to the right.

 - Inspect JMP1*.
 If the jumper point JMP1* is bridged with solder, the console has new style OLEDs.
 We’ll talk about this on PG2.

-Begin carefully flipping the console over and remove the 12 philips screws holding the metal panel to the underside of the unit.
+Carefully flip the console over and remove the 12 Philips screws holding the metal panel to the underside of the unit.
 Remove the panel to reveal the fader connections.
 They appear in sequence the same way the faders are oriented in the console.
 I.E. With the console upside down, Fader 1 is all the way to the right.
 Disconnect these cables from the CPU board.
 Be careful not to break the connectors or their connections to the board.
 Note the way the cables are routed through the openings in the front panel PCB.
 Making note of this now will help you later when reassembling the unit.